BarishNamazov/barish.me/src/pages/about.md

 educational content.
 Feel free to reach out to me via email at hello@barish.me.

 Other than academics and related work, I enjoy playing video games and watching TV series.
-The latest show I watched was The Sopranos (before that, The Wire), and it was absolutely fantastic.
-Lately, I spend a good amount of time at the gym lifting.
+Lately, I also spend a good amount of time at the gym lifting.

 The things I have done in the near past include: